 Making Fedora’s Captive Portal Work Again

-Here’s what worked for me:
+Here is what worked for me:

-Fedora puts the config for NetworkManager’s connectivity check in
+Fedora puts the config in /usr/lib/NetworkManager/conf.d/20-connectivity-fedora.conf.

-Copy the Config to NetworkManager’s
+2. Copy the config to /etc first

 sudo cp /usr/lib/NetworkManager/conf.d/20-connectivity-fedora.conf /etc/NetworkManager/conf.d/20-connectivity.conf

-Now edit the newly created one.
+Now edit the copy in /etc.

-Open it in your favorite editor:
+Open it with your editor:

 sudo vim /etc/NetworkManager/conf.d/20-connectivity.conf